cal-data-eng/sp24/syllabus.md

 | Multivitamins | 25% | No drops; see [Late Policy](#late-policy) |
 | Final Exam | 15% |

+Grading will be done separately for Data 101 and Info 258 even though the two classes will, for all practical purposes, be run together.

 <!--Letter grades will be based on a combination of absolute cutoffs and the distribution of overall scores.
 Towards the end of the term, we will make three guarantees: "An overall score of at least x will result in a grade of at least C-; at least y will result in at least B-; at least z will result in at least A-."
 The thresholds x, y, and z will depend on this term’s performance.
 -->